text © Don Davis

 to this technological milestone, which approached the atomic bomb

-In this presentation of the first succesful
+In this presentation of the first successful

 flight of the V-2 and its historic background, the written accounts